 Google is currently the most popular search engine.
-Google uses a complex algorithm to determine the ‘PageRank’ or importance of a web page.
-For this reason, you should consider submitting your website address (URL) to each of the following search engines and directories:
+Google uses a complex algorithm to determine the importance of a web page.
+For this reason, you should consider submitting your website address (URL) to each of the following search engines:

-It can take some weeks before your website is ‘found’ by Google or Yahoo!, or accepted/rejected by ODP.
+It can take some weeks before your website is ‘found’ by Google, Yahoo! or Bing!

-If you have some money to spare, you could use Google AdWords to create an advert which is shown when relevant keywords are searched.
+If you do not mind paying, you can use Google AdWords to create an advert which is shown when relevant keywords are searched.

 Email marketing is the advertisement of a product, service or brand through electronic mail.
 It is popular as it can be much cheaper than traditional mail marketing, and can reach a wide audience in a short period of time.
-If it is abused, it can be regarded as spam (emails that are sent to a large number of people with little discretion).
+Be sure to get permission before adding new contacts to your mailing list.
 Always include an option for people to easily leave the distribution list.

 Whenever you send an email, a few lines of text can be added automatically to the email.
-These can include contact details and a tag line, advertising your product, service or brand.
+These can include contact details, website address, and a tag line, advertising your product, service or brand.

-You can promote your website by writing a short article or blog which can often include a link to your website.
+You can promote your website by writing an article or blog which can include a link to your website.
 Your article should be useful, informative and relevant.